HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-skills-kit.md

 Enter a one line description for your skill (ie. Orders fresh pizzas from the store):
 - Reminds you to feed your poor starving Corgi
 Enter a long description:
-> Every 24 hours, Mycroft will send you a reminder to feed your Corgi, and tell you what your Corgi was fed the previous day, so you can provide a different delicious meal for your precious Corgi.
+> Every 24 hours, Chatterbox will send you a reminder to feed your Corgi, and tell you what your Corgi was fed the previous day, so you can provide a different delicious meal for your precious Corgi.
 >
 Enter some example phrases to trigger your skill:
 - Have I fed the Corgi today